 Non-exchange transactions, in which the Organization receives value without directly giving equal value in return, include property taxes, grants, entitlements and donations.
 On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
-Eligibility requirements include timing requirements, which specify the year when the resources are required to be used or the fiscal year when use is first permitted, matching requirements, in which the Organization must provide local resources are provided to the Organization on a reimbursement basis.
+Eligibility requirements include timing requirements, which specify the year when the resources are required to be used or the fiscal year when use is first permitted, matching requirements, in which the Organization must provide local resources to be used for a specified purpose, and expenditure requirements, in which the resources are provided to the Organization on a reimbursement basis.
 On a modified accrual basis, revenues from non-exchange transactions must also be available before it can be recognized.